nguyenston/NetherPortal/Research/Bayes_DRO/heterogeneous_data_idea.md

 # Pitch

-Under the context of [[defining_robustness#Worst case sub-population|worst case subpopulation]], we want to find a one size fits all solution that caters to all instances of the data up to a certain degree.
-What if we go the other direction and infer solutions that **specialize** towards certain subpopulations.
+Under the context of [[defining_robustness#Worst case sub-population|worst case sub population]], we want to find a one size fits all solution that caters to all instances of the data up to a certain degree.
+What if we go the other direction and infer solutions that **specialize** towards certain sub-populations.
 For example, consider the following linear regression problem and potential posterior for the slope coefficient:
 $$
 y\sim \mathcal{N}(\boldsymbol{\beta}^{\mathrm{T}}\mathbf{z},\sigma^2)
 $$